Joerell/RAG-chain/README.md

-# This is simple implementation of RAG(Retrival Augmented Generation) technique using LangChain framework and Pinecone vector database.
+# This is simple a implementation of RAG(Retrival Augmented Generation) technique using LangChain framework and Pinecone vector database.

 ## You need 2 API keys to properly run the jupyter notebook.
 > Crete a .env file and paste your OpenAI API key and Pinecone API key